iteebz/space-os/space/constitutions/README.md

 messages, count, _, _ = api.recv_updates(channel_id, "zealot-1")
 ```

-This emerges from constitutional identity, not special roles.
+This emerges from constitutional identity.
 Zealot, Sentinel, Harbinger all use bridge naturally.